ofajardo/pyreadr/README.md

 Only single pandas data frames can be written into R data frames.

+Lists and S4 objects (such as those coming from Bioconductor are not supported.
+Please read the Known limitations section for more information.

 ### More on writing files

 For converting python/numpy types to R types the following rules are